-(b) Is there a way to split the problem in two smaller problems, perhaps by doing a binary search?
+(b) Is there a way to split the problem into two smaller problems, perhaps by doing a binary search?
 How about partitioning the elements into big and small, or left and right?
 Does this suggest a divide-and-conquer algorithm?

-(c) Do the input objects or desired solution have a natural left-to-right order, such as characters in a string, elements of a permutation, or leaves of a tree?
+(c) Do the input objects or the desired solution have a natural left-to-right order, such as characters in a string, elements of a permutation, or leaves of a tree?
 Can I use dynamic programming to exploit this order?

 (d) Are there certain operations being done repeatedly, such as searching, or finding the largest/smallest element?
 Can I use a data structure to speed up these queries?
 What about a dictionary/hash table or a heap/priority queue?